intelligent-growth-solutions/flexibility-fertilisers/README.md

 1. [Social media](./ContainerView/social-media.md)
 1. [Users](./ContainerView/user-system.md)

+The sequence diagrams in the documents show the path through the system and also whether the request can be considered synchronous or asynchronous.

 ## Critical Infrastructure
 We identified that availability, reliability and elasticity are specifically important to the alert system, travel system API and booking system.
 By ensuring these systems are design to withstand surges, users will be able to received notifications even during times of travel disruptions.

 Other parts of the system such as the data analytics and social media integrations are not vital for keeping users up-to-date with ongoing travel issues.